duveen2546R/FinManager/README.md

 # FinManager: AI-Powered Personal Finance Tracker

 **A full-stack, cross-platform personal finance management application built with Flutter and a powerful Python backend.
-Featuring a conversational AI agent powered by LangChain and Groq to provide intelligent insights into your spending habits.**
+Featuring a conversational AI agent powered by LangChain and Gemini to provide intelligent insights into your spending habits.**

 ---